 Hot Springs State Park

 In need of serious relaxing after digging for dinosaur bones?
-Head to the Hot Springs State Park to unwind in the parks free bathhouse, where the 104-degree natural healing water soothes aches and pains.
+Head to the Hot Springs State Park to unwind in the park's free Bath House, where the 104-degree natural healing water soothes aches and pains.
 The state park is one of two in the state that has no entrance fee.

 Meanwhile, you don’t have to travel to Yellowstone to see bison.
 Take a drive through the park's two bison pastures to view herds grazing.
 Stay in your car as bison are wild and unpredictable animals.

 For the adventurous, journey over to Swinging Bridge, a suspension bridge over the Bighorn River for beautiful views of the river and lake.
 Lastly, stroll along the walkway by the Rainbow Terraces, created from minerals of the springs, which look like colorful waterfalls flowing into Bighorn River.

 Or rent an inner tube and life jacket from Rent Adventure and float the Bighorn River that cuts through town.
 Depending on how high and fast the water is, your float could take between 2-4 hours.
 It's where you'll find the locals when it's hot out.
 When you get to East Thermopolis, look for a small town park, which is located near the legendary Shorty's Saloon on 103 Broadway, known for its friendly atmosphere.
 Step out of the river and head to Shorty's to order food and drinks on the patio overlooking the river.

 "In the summer time, on Fridays they cook the biggest steaks you've ever seen," Moeller says.
 "You can float the river and just get out at Shorty's."

 You can drop off your car at your end point, be it Shorty's or the state park about a half mile further, and get shuttled to the start by Rent Adventure.